Alisam-alkhalil/fashion-data-scraper/README.md

 # Web Scraper for Competitor Price Analysis - Used During 4 Years Running an Off-Price Retail Business

 As part of running an off-price retail business for over four years, I developed a custom web scraper to automate the process of gathering pricing data from competitors.
-This tool allowed me to rapidly collect and analyze pricing for hundreds of thousands of products across various categories, significantly reducing manual labor and improving the efficiency of our pricing strategy.
+This tool allowed me to rapidly collect and analyse pricing for hundreds of thousands of products across various categories, significantly reducing manual labour and improving the efficiency of our pricing strategy.

-The scraper utilizes Selenium to extract raw product data, which is then transformed and stored in **Snowflake**, a powerful cloud data warehouse.
+The scraper utilises Selenium to extract raw product data, which is then transformed and stored in **Snowflake**, a powerful cloud data warehouse.
+Additionally, I leveraged **dbt (Data Build Tool)** to automate the transformation of this raw data into actionable insights, including applying off-price pricing strategies.
 This process enables detailed insights into product prices by category, gender, and brand, helping us stay competitive and agile in the retail market.

 ## Features

 - **Automated Price Collection**: Scrapes competitor websites for product pricing, reducing the manual effort of gathering price data.
-- **Data Transformation**: Extracts only the relevant data (e.g., price and brand) and organizes it into a structured format for further analysis.
+- **Data Transformation**: Extracts only the relevant data (e.g., price and brand) and organises it into a structured format for further analysis.
 - **Scalable Design**: Handles large volumes of product data and works across multiple categories and genders.
 - **Data Storage in Snowflake**: Saves transformed data into CSV files, which are then loaded into Snowflake after being staged for faster processing.
-- **Efficient Staging with Snowflake**: Utilizes Snowflake's stage area to bulk load CSV files, skipping line-by-line execution for performance improvements.
+- **Efficient Staging with Snowflake**: Utilises Snowflake's stage area to bulk load CSV files, skipping line-by-line execution for performance improvements.
+- **Automatic Pricing Strategy**: Leveraging dbt (Data Build Tool) for automated pricing calculations, transforming raw product data into actionable pricing insights.

 ## How It Works

 ### Step 1: Web Scraping with Selenium
 The process begins by using Selenium to navigate through product pages of competitor websites, scraping essential details like product names, brands, prices, and other relevant information.
 For each category of clothing, a URL is formed with pagination support to collect data across multiple pages.

 ### Step 2: Raw Data Storage
 The raw data is saved into CSV files, with each file being named according to the gender and category of the products it contains (e.g., `raw_data_womens_dresses.csv`, `raw_data_mens_t-shirts.csv`).
-This structured naming system helps keep the data organized and easy to track.
+This structured naming system helps keep the data organised and easy to track.

 ![Raw Data Example](images/raw_data.jpg)